 Potatoes, not surprisingly, are ranked fifth on the list.
 In the Chubu region where I grew up, red miso is more common and so potatoes weren’t used much, but they pair well with white miso.

-To prepare them, cut into half-moon slices about 5 mm thick.
+To prepare them, cut them into half-moon slices about 5 mm thick.
 Keep in mind, they take longer to cook than other ingredients, so it’s best to add them to the dashi early on.
-I also recommend using a waxy type of potato to avoid making your miso soup starchy and thick, Charlotte or new potatoes are an ideal choice.
+I also recommend using a waxy type of potato to avoid making your miso soup starchy and thick.
+Charlotte or new potatoes are an ideal choice.

 Other ingredients that are used in Japan